elcritch/sigils/docs/threading.md

 - Otherwise — regular slot call bound for the remote agent.
   - Wraps as `Call(slot, req, tgt = proxy.remote)`, enqueues into `proxyTwin.inbox` (on remote), and `Trigger`s the remote thread.

+**Note**:
+  The "local" proxy holds the slots to be called both remotely and on incoming signals.
+  This is so that the remote proxy only knows to send and trigger but the local proxies handle which slots and subscriptions get called.
+This means we don't need to lock the remote proxy to add/del subscriptions.

 Locks are used to safely access `proxyTwin` and to coordinate with the destination thread's `signaled` set.